 - 1/4 cup fresh basil leaves

 - 10 pitted kalamata olives

 - 1 1/2 tsp Garlic Herb Primal Palate Blend from the Everyday AIP spice blends pack

 - Heat coconut oil in a sauce pan over medium low heat.
 Chop onions and add to coconut oil.

 - Chop remaining veggies while onions saute.
 When onions are slightly translucent, add chopped celery, carrots, and beets to onions.

 - Once all veggies are soft, add pumpkin puree, diced garlic, bone broth, olives, sea salt, dulse flakes, and Primal Palate spice blend.
 Cook about 10 minutes.

-- Add lemon juice and nutritional yeast (optional), and either blend with an immersion blender in the sauce pan, or transfer to a blender or food processor.
+- Add lemon juice, basil leaves and nutritional yeast (optional), and either blend with an immersion blender in the sauce pan, or transfer to a blender or food processor.
 Pulse until the texture is similar to marinara sauce.
 I like my sauce to be a little bit thicker, but you can add more bone broth or spring water to your sauce to thin it out if you prefer.